 Bisphosphonates, such as alendronate (Fosamax), suppress bone resorption and inhibit bone breakdown in patients with osteoporosis.

 Raloxifene is a selective estrogen receptor modulator (SERM) that mimics the female hormone estrogen.
 This drug reduces bone resorption and has been shown to greatly increase bone mineral density in postmenopausal women.
+Important to note that increased risk of venous thromboembolism and death from stroke has been observed with this medication.
+Therefore, overall benefit vs harm to patients should be assessed.

 Denosumab is a monoclonal antibody used to inhibit osteoclast maturation.
-Preventing the conversion of pre-osteoclasts into osteoclasts, reduces bone breakdown in patients with osteoporosis.
+Preventing the conversion of pre-osteoclasts into osteoclasts reduces bone breakdown in patients with osteoporosis.

 Bone density measurements can be useful in diagnosing osteoporosis or in evaluating the effectiveness of a patient’s treatment regimen.
 A DEXA scan gathers data using x-rays to measure bone density in areas commonly affected by osteoporosis.
 The results of the scan are reported as both a T-score and a Z-Score.
 A T-score value represents how far below average the patient’s results are compared to a healthy person at age 30.
 A normal T-score is considered above -1.
-A Z-score; however, compares the patient’s data with a person of the same age and ethnicity.
+A Z-score, however, compares the patient’s data with a person of the same age and ethnicity.
 A Z-score less than -2.0 may indicate a problem with bone density.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.